Staff Directory

 What I love most about LuHi: I love the positive, caring atmosphere that exists between the students, faculty and staff.

-LuHi Role: Teacher (6th grade Math/Science; World Language); joined the LuHi faculty in January 2020
+LuHi Role: Teacher (Religion; World Language); joined the LuHi faculty in January 2020

 Education: Gordon College, BA in Education and History